Be recognised with Chartered Teacher (Leadership) Status

 – Deadlines: Early bird closes 10th October 2021.
 Apply by 5th December 2021.

 The Chartered Teacher Leadership programme aims to recognise the expertise of school leaders in building and sustaining a research-informed culture where teachers have high levels of job satisfaction and professional autonomy, and are supported and developed to provide effective education for children and young people.
-Each phase of the programme begins with a face to face development day with input from high-quality speakers and ongoing opportunities for collaboration, structured reflection and expert input as you focus on areas that are most relevant to school improvement within your specific role and context.
+Each phase of the programme begins with a development day with input from high-quality speakers and ongoing opportunities for collaboration, structured reflection and expert input as you focus on areas that are most relevant to school improvement within your specific role and context.

 Preparatory phase: self-evaluation and reflection

 – Reflect on your vision, values, experiences and learning as a school leader

 – Critically reflect on your own views and biases; seeking to challenge and broaden your’ perspectives around key areas of practice, both within your context and more widely